 The Division of Global Affairs (DGA) offers a Master of Science (MS) degree in Global Affairs in residence.
 It may be taken on a full-time or a part-time basis.
 It is a multidisciplinary degree concerned with theoretically informed and problem-oriented approaches to transnational issues that interact with local issues.
-It is designed for practitioners in the Global Arena including business professionals, government employees, security professionals including the military, and those who are presently employed or plan careers with international governmental and non-governmental organizations.
+The Master’s degree prepares students to work in the public and private international sectors, as well as in non-governmental organizations, think-tanks, foundations, and media companies focusing on global issues.
+For practitioners in the Global Arena including business professionals, government employees, security professionals including the military, and those who are presently employed or plan careers with international governmental and non-governmental organizations, the degree is an opportunity for career growth and professional development.

 MS Degree Requirements: